irJERAD/steph/content/post/alkaloiddreaming.md

 draft: false
 ---

-Spy Kids,
+**Spy Kids,** <br>
-An account of our time in raved in our family place on this Radio of Mine nuff said nZed
+An account of our time in raved in our family place on this Radio of Mine nuff said nZed <br>

-I dream of Alkaloid erupted steam.
+I dream of Alkaloid erupted steam. <br>
-California state of mind within the poppy lay a piece to our
+California state of mind within the poppy lay a piece to our contamination contagion of a cerebral inflammation. <br>

 As my mind erupts <br>